This post has information about the Externsteine Rocks in Teutoburger Wald (Teutoburg Forest), which is Germany’s North Rhine-Westphalia State.

 It is easy to reach the Externsteine by train & bus too.
 Look for R51 train from Paderborn train station and get off at “H-BM-Horn, Jahnstraße“.
 H-BM is Horn-Bad Meinberg.
 From here, the walk to the Externsteine is 1.3 KMs.

 If you want to minimize walking, then arrive in Horn-Bad Meinberg city by train and look for a bus 782 to Horn-Holzh – it is 450 meters from the Externsteine.
+You can search for bus tickets here.

 The Externsteine car park is just 500 meters away from the rocks.
 There’s a visitor information center, a restaurant and a small playground for children.
 The parking charge is around EUR 4.50 per day.